 Annalisa Sannino is Professor at the Faculty of Education and Culture, Tampere University.
 Her research focuses on collective learning and transformative agency formation processes in educational settings, workplaces and communities.
-Her work is increasingly recognized as a substantive contribution to the field of cultural-historical activity theory and formative intervention methods.
+Her work is increasingly recognized as a substantive contribution to the fields of research on transformative agency, cultural-historical activity theory and formative intervention methods.
 The settings of her empirical interventionist research have included schools, university libraries, municipal home care services and a hospital.
 Changes in these contexts were triggered by the introduction of new technologies and by emerging new needs among students, clients and patients.
 Her analyses trace how actors in these contexts collectively created and took into use their own designs to shape transformations.
+Her research since 2018 has focused on cross-sectoral and cross-hierarchical settings, as in the work toward eradicating homelessness in Finland.
 Results of her research have appeared in numerous publications including three edited books, by Cambridge University Press (2009, 2023) and Routledge (2013).
 She has an extensive record of mobility across international and interdisciplinary borders with long periods and appointments in American, French, and Italian universities.
-She currently holds visiting appointments at Monash University in Melbourne, Australia, University West, Sweden and at Rhodes University, South Africa.
+She has held visiting appointments at Monash University in Melbourne, Australia, University West, Sweden and at Rhodes University, South Africa among others.

 Hannele Kerosuo is Researcher at the Faculty of Education and Culture, Tampere University.
 She is also Docent in Organizational Pedagogy at University of Helsinki since 2011.
 She has been actively involved in the development of formative interventions and the Change Laboratory method since 2000 in the Centre for Research on Activity, Development and Learning CRADLE at University of Helsinki.
 She has published extensively on transformative agency, boundary crossing and expansive learning in organizations, particularly in health care, social welfare and construction industry.
 Kerosuo has worked in and led several major research projects and has extensive experience in doctoral and post-doctoral supervision.